sandyvern/ruby-challenges/README.md

-# Skillcrush 104
+# Skillcrush 104 - Ruby Challenges
-#### Create Your First Web App With Ruby

-Helloooo, Skillcrushers!

-This repository exists so you can practice cloning GitHub repos, and also forking GitHub repos and submitting pull requests.

-Have fun!
+#### Lesson challenges from the Skillcrush Ruby on Rails Development Blueprint